 Darkness is the absence of light, and lies are the absence of truth.
-"If we claim to have fellowship with him and yet walk in the darkness, we lie and do not live out the truth" (1 John 1:6).
+"If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth" (1 John 1:6).
 So, to believe lies is to walk in darkness, and the result of walking in darkness is to go the wrong way and to fall.